dianaow/dianaow/README.md

 ### Hi there 👋

 I am a Data Visualization Developer, with 4 years of experience building data-rich web applications and creative visual interfaces.
-I have a penchant for designing and developing highly-detailed and interactive visualizations with D3.js, PIXI.js, Canvas, React, Vue, Javascript (ES6+) and CSS, as seen on my portfolio - [dianameow.com](https://www.dianameow.com)
+I have a penchant for designing and developing highly-detailed and interactive visualizations with D3.js, PIXI.js, Canvas, React, Vue, Javascript (ES6+) and CSS, as seen on my portfolio - [dianameow.com](https://www.dianaow.com)

 I have a particular interest and specialization in network or graph visualization.
 I also enjoy creating generative art!

+Contact me at diana.ow[at]outlook[dot]com
 </br>
 </br>